DaramLikhitha/Your-Restaurant-Muse/README.md

 - **LangChain**: Framework for building applications with LLMs.
 - **OpenAI**: API for accessing advanced language models.

+## Deployment

+The app is deployed and can be accessed at: [https://your-restaurant-muse.streamlit.app/](https://your-restaurant-muse.streamlit.app/)

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.